-We are looking for DSP’s to join our growing team at The Center for Family Support.
-CFS has been providing services to individuals with intellectual disabilities in New Jersey for over twenty years.
-We currently have nineteen Group Homes, one Support Apartment, and three- Day Programs throughout the state.
+We are looking for DSPs to join our growing team at The Center for Family Support (CFS) has been providing services to individuals with intellectual disabilities in New Jersey for over twenty years.
+We are seeking Direct Support Professionals to work within the 5 boroughs of New York City.
+Positions are available in our Residential and Community programs.
 The ideal job candidate will be highly dependable and have a passion for helping those with physical and/or intellectual disabilities live a more fulfilled and rewarding life.

 As a Direct Support Professional, no two days are totally alike.
 But each day is sure to include the following: